GenericEstimated reading time: 2 minutes

 NOPASSWD.
 See https://help.ubuntu.com/community/Sudoers.

---generic-engine-port: Port to use for Docker Daemon (Note: This flag will not work with boot2docker).
+--generic-engine-port: Port to use for Docker Daemon (Note: This flag does not work with boot2docker).

 --generic-ip-address: required IP Address of host.